15 Top-Rated Campgrounds near Big Sur & Pfeiffer Big Sur State Park, CA

 Official site: https://www.fernwoodbigsur.com/

-Operated by the Los Padres National Forest, Arroyo Seco is a mountainous campground most easily accessed from Highway 101, on the opposite side of the Santa Lucia Mountains from the ocean.
-At 1,200-feet elevation, the campground accommodates dry camping for tents and RVs, and provides campers with pit toilets and coin-operated showers.
+Arroyo Seco is a forest service campground most easily accessed from Highway 101, on the opposite side of the Santa Lucia Mountains from the ocean.
+Los Padres National Forest operates the campground, providing a rustic and semi-rustic camping loop.
+The semi-rustic loop includes flushing restrooms and coin-operated showers.

 Best known for day-use activities like coastal canyon hiking trails and amazing overlooks of an 80-foot waterfall plummeting into the ocean (McWay Falls), Julia Pfeiffer Burns State Park has exactly two primitive campsites available.
 Visitors should consider themselves lucky to stay at these tent-only, walk-in campsites, which are highly coveted and reservable online up to six months in advance.